emostafa/emostafa/content/posts/Separating-Unoconv-As-a-Microservice.md

 date: 2017-10-25T00:50:52+02:00
 ---

-At CloudInn we had unoconv (depends on openoffice) in our backend so we coult convert our reports from ods to PDF or xlsx.
+At CloudInn we had unoconv (depends on libreoffice) in our backend so we coult convert our reports from ods to PDF or xlsx.
 That meant that we had to add other 400mb to our base image.
 Also, It meant longer time for deployments to finish.
 We were annoyed, we must do something about that.